 Employee Health Insurance (EHI / 社会保険)

 If you are employed full-time by a company, you will usually be enrolled in Employee Health Insurance.
 Enrollment is handled by your employer’s HR after you submit basic documents.
 Premiums are calculated from your standard monthly income and are shared roughly 50/50 between you and your employer.
-Your dependents (spouse and children) can often be added at no additional premium, which makes EHI cost-effective for families.
+Dependents (spouse and children) can often be added at no additional premium, which makes EHI cost-effective for families.

 National Health Insurance (NHI / 国民健康保険)